Did You Know?

 · Laundry:

-· Wash towels/bedding at ≥60°C; add silver-ion disinfectant.
+· Wash towels/bedding at ≥60°C; add a silver-ion solution to the rinse cycle.

 · Avoid undercooked meat; sanitize utensils with hot water/wipes.